Are you looking for the best Magic Kingdom quick service restaurants?

 The Lunching Pad (Tomorrowland)

-It does take mobile ordering so it can be one of the fastper quick service restaurants as the lines are short, but we think it’s worth the extra time to go somewhere else for food.
+It does take mobile ordering so it can be one of the faster Magic Kingdom dining options as the lines are short, but we think it’s worth the extra time to go somewhere else for food.

 It’s also quite far out of the way so it’s a bit of a trek for less options than most other quick service options.

 If you are coming here for a pretzel or snack that is fine, otherwise do yourself a favor and head to one of the other options suggested above!

 But still, if you’re looking for the best counter service at Magic Kingdom then you’re better off with some of the options we’ve listed above.